-Real boss Ancelotti 'sad' about Chelsea form
+Managing in Champions League a 'huge honour'

-Real Madrid head coach Carlo Ancelotti says he is "sad" about Chelsea's form this season as he prepares to face his former side in the Champions League.
+Real Madrid head coach Carlo Ancelotti says he is "sad" about Chelsea's form this season as he prepares to face his former side.

-Real and Ancelotti, who won the Premier League and FA Cup with the Blues in 2010, welcome Chelsea to the Bernabeu on Wednesday for their quarter-final first leg.
+Ancelotti won the Premier League and FA Cup with the Blues in the 2009-10 season.

-Chelsea are 11th in the league and suffered early FA and League Cup exits.

-They are on their third manager of the season in interim boss Frank Lampard.

 "I am sad, yes," said Ancelotti.
 "I have a fantastic memory of this club, of the people that are still working there.